-EXTEND Keyword The value field shall contain a logical constant with the value T. This keyword may only appear in the primary header and must not appear in an extension header.
-This keyword is used to advise that there may be conforming extensions in the FITS file following the primary HDU.
-This keyword is only advisory, so its presence does not require that the FITS file contains extensions, nor does the absence of this keyword necessarily imply that the file does not contain extensions.
-Previous versions of this standard stated that the EXTEND keyword must be present in the primary header if the file contained extensions, but this is no longer required.
+EXTEND Keyword The value field shall contain a logical value indicating whether the FITS file is allowed to contain conforming extensions following the primary HDU constant with the value T. This keyword may only appear in the primary header and must not appear in an extension header.
+If the value field is T then This keyword is used to advise that there may be conforming extensions in the FITS file following the primary HDU.
+This keyword is only advisory, so its presence with a value T does not require that the FITS file contains extensions, nor does the absence of this keyword necessarily imply that the file does not contain extensions.
+Earlier Previous versions of this standard stated that the EXTEND keyword must be present in the primary header if the file contained extensions, but this is no longer required.

-BLOCKED Keyword This keyword may be used only in the primary header.
-It shall appear within the first 36 card images of the FITS file.
-(Note: This keyword thus cannot appear if NAXIS is greater than 31, or if NAXIS - is greater than 30 and the EXTEND keyword is present .)
-This keyword is deprecated and shall not be used in new FITS files.
+BLOCKED Keyword This keyword is deprecated and should shall not be used in new FITS files.
 It is reserved primarily to prevent its use with other meanings.
 As previously defined, this keyword, if used, was required to appear only within the first 36 keywords in the primary header.
-Its presence with the required logical value of T advised advises that the physical block size of the FITS file on which it appears may be an integral multiple of the FITS block logical record length and not necessarily equal to it.
-Physical block size and logical record length may be equal even if this keyword is present or unequal if it is absent.
-It is reserved primarily to prevent its use with other meanings.
-Since the issuance of version 1 of this standard, the BLOCKED keyword has been deprecated.
+Its presence with the required logical value of T advised that the physical block size of the FITS file on which it appears may be an integral multiple of the FITS block length and not necessarily equal to it.